marie-lourdes/leperlier-marie-lourdes-AppMicoservices-MedilaboSolutions-P9/readme.md

 - microservice-assessment
 - microservice-client

-Finally, you will be ready to  use API and request
-The home page :http://localhost:8080/home
+Finally, you will be ready to  use  these microservice with user interface web (microservice-client) and request The home page :http://localhost:8080/home

 ### Endpoints of microservices